greg-jones-code/airbnb-data-analysis/README.md

 The following are the files available in this repository:

-- AirBnB_Project_1_Analysis.ipynb - a notebook of the analysis performed following the CRISP-DM process
+- airbnb_project_analysis.ipynb - a notebook of the analysis performed following the CRISP-DM process

-- calendar_boston.csv and calendar_oakland.csv - csvs containing home_id, date, availability, and price for each home
+- calendar_boston.csv and calendar_oakland.csv - csv files containing listing_id, date, availability, and price for each home

-- listings_boston.csv and listings_oakland.csv - these were not used for this particular analysis, but they were available from the original kaggle link
+- listings_boston.csv and listings_oakland.csv - csv files containing information about each listing and host, such as property type, description, location, and amenities.

-- reviews_boston.csv and reviews_oakland.csv - csvs containing the home_id, date of review, reviewer_id, reviewer_name, and reviewer comments for the reviewed stays.
+- reviews_boston.csv and reviews_oakland.csv - csv files containing the listing_id, date of review and reviewer comments for the reviewed bookings.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the blog post available [here]().
+The main findings of the code can be found at the blog post available [here](https://greg-jones.medium.com/can-you-predict-the-price-of-your-next-airbnb-4ac7d073dde9).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to AirBnB and Kaggle for the data.
+Must give credit to AirBnB for the data.
 You can find the Licensing for the data and other descriptive information for the Boston and Oakland data on AirBnB [here](http://insideairbnb.com/get-the-data.html).